 The Technical Proposal Narrative shall contain no more than 10 pages, excluding the required appendices.
 Charts, tables, and schedules used to explain or expand on the Technical Proposal are to be included within the page limit and shall not be inserted into the appendices.
+No additional information shall be accepted, including, but not limited to, links to external websites, video clips, or simulations/visualizations embedded within the Narrative.

-The Technical Proposal Narrative shall be on single sided 8.5"x11" letter sized paper, with minimum twelve-point Times New Roman font and double line spacing for text.
+The Technical Proposal Narrative shall be in English, on single sided 8.5"x11" letter sized paper, with minimum twelve-point Times New Roman font and double line spacing for text.
+Text contained on charts, exhibits, or other illustrative information shall be no smaller than 10-point Time New Roman.
 Any Conceptual Plans shall be provided in black and white on single sided 11"x17" paper unless otherwise noted herein.